gloria-jso/SlicerNeuroCTA/README.md

 - Unzip the extension to `~/Documents/SlicerExtensions/` or elsewhere

 ### Load Model Weights
-The nnU-Net Segmentation and Graph Neural Network Classification model weights are loacated in GitHub Releases.
-Download them, unzip, and place them in the `Resources/Models` directory as such:
+The nnU-Net Segmentation and Graph Neural Network Classification model weights are loacated in this [GitHub repository's Releases](https://github.com/gloria-jso/SlicerNeuroCTA/releases/tag/v0.1.0).
+- Download and unzip `clDice.zip` and `default.zip` into `NeuroCTA/Resources/Models/Segmentation`
+- Download and unzip `GINE.zip` and SAGE.zip into `NeuroCTA/Resources/Models/Classification`

+The tree should be as follows:

 <table>
 <tr>
 <td style="vertical-align: top;">